nehasrikn/context-editing/README.md

 # Partial-input baselines show that NLI models can ignore context, but they don't.
-This repository contains resources for our NAACL 2022 paper, [Partial-input baselines show that NLI models can ignore context, but they don't.]().
+This repository contains resources for our NAACL 2022 paper, [Partial-input baselines show that NLI models can ignore context, but they don't.]()

 ```bibtex
 @inproceedings{srikanth-rudinger-2022-partial,